Code-Institute-Submissions/follow_me_game/README.md

 I have tested the functionality of my code on<br>
 • Chrome<br>
 • Safari<br>
+• Firefox<br>
-• Mobile browsers
+• Opera<br>

-I validated
+• Mobile browsers, including Galaxy S5, Kindle Fire HDX, Laptop, Nexus 10, iPhone 4, iPhone 6, iPhone X, iPad and iPad Pro

+I validated html my code using https://validator.w3.org and corrected any errors such as I have used jasmine to test my JavaScript.

 ## Deployment

-I have used cloud 9 to work on the coding of the website:
-The website is deployed on GitHub at
+I have used cloud 9 to work on the coding of the website at https://c9.io/sgriggs177/follow-me-game The website is deployed on GitHub at https://sarahg177.github.io/follow_me_game/

 ## Credits